mikanbako/ri_ar/README.md

 Raspberry Pi connects the infrared rays sensor by GPIO.
 And it comminucates with the Android application on the device by Bluetooth Low Energy.

 The infrared rays sensor receives infrared rays from the remote control.
-When it receives an infrared ray, Raspberry Pi sends the advertising packet to the Android device.
+When it receives an infrared ray, Raspberry Pi broadcasts the advertising packet to the Android device.
 When the device receives the packet, the Android application draws infrared radiation effects from the remote control shown the display.

 ## System requrements